govindrai/phase-0-handbook/pairing-in-phase-0.md

 - Make sure both of you know the exact line of code and the concept you are discussing.
 - Ask your pair for their opinions and ideas often.
 - Allow yourself to make mistakes.
-- Submit feedback to help your pair improve.
+- Offer feedback to help your pair improve.
 - Use feedback you've received to become a better pair.

 ## Pairing Remotely